Secondary Scholarship Criteria

 - Complete the Principal’s portion of the application.

-- Upload all required information – including test scores when available.
+- Upload all required information – including test scores if required.

 - Convert and submit numerical grades for the first and second quarters or trimesters.